Extreme value theory for singular subspace estimation in the matrix denoising model: Acknowledgment

 \section{Acknowledgment}

 J. Chang was supported in part by a Summer Research Fellowship from the Department of Statistics at the University of Wisconsin--Madison.
 J. Cape was supported in part by the National Science Foundation under grant DMS 2413552 and by the University of Wisconsin--Madison, Office of the Vice Chancellor for Research and Graduate Education, with funding from the Wisconsin Alumni Research Foundation.
+The authors thank Yuling Yan for helpful comments and technical discussions.